memgraph/docs/memgraph_versioned_docs/version-2.4.2/connect-to-memgraph/drivers/php.md

 Check out the [PHP Bolt driver repository](https://github.com/neo4j-php/Bolt) to learn more about using the PHP Bolt library.

-You can simplify usage of this library with wrapper [Memgraph bolt wrapper](https://github.com/stefanak-michal/memgraph-bolt-wrapper).
+You can simplify usage of this library with wrapper [Memgraph Bolt wrapper](https://github.com/stefanak-michal/memgraph-bolt-wrapper).

 For real-world examples of how to use Memgraph, we suggest you take a look at the **[Tutorials](/tutorials/overview.md)** page.
 You can also browse through